firstname.lastname@example.org / (213) 740-5841 / AHF B57D

 1984 B.S., Geochemistry, Bowling Green State University, Ohio

-Jennifer N. Swift is Associate Professor (Teaching) of Spatial Sciences at the Spatial Sciences Institute of the University of Southern California Dornsife College of Letters, Arts and Sciences and serves as the program director of the USC Spatial Sciences Institute Esri Development Center (EDC).
+Jennifer N. Swift is Associate Professor (Teaching) of Spatial Sciences at the Spatial Sciences Institute of the University of Southern California Dornsife College of Letters, Arts and Sciences and serves as the program liaison to the Esri Innovation Program.

 The focus of Swift’s research is at the intersection of web and mobile GIS with CyberGIS, the latter including instruction in advanced cyberinfrastructure.
 These emerging technological trends, including the use of big data and evolving geoprivacy concerns, should now be considered core elements of the spatial sciences.
 Swift is particularly interested in developing pedagogical innovations in the use of 3D and time-enabled geospatial technologies in teaching and in improving methods for teaching programming skills across GIS as a discipline.